Spay and Neuter for Dogs and Cats in Gilbert, AZ

 You've heard for years that spaying and neutering dogs and cats offers health benefits and eliminates behavior problems.
 Now, you're hearing that this might not be entirely true and that spay and neuter surgeries before certain ages might even increase your pet's health risk.
 It's a lot to process!

-Spaying and Neutering Pets: An Individual Decision
+Spaying and Neutering Dogs and Cats: An Individual Decision

 You shouldn't have to worry that you're putting your pet's long-term health at risk to be a responsible pet owner.
 After all, your first responsibility is your pet.

-Deciding when to spay or neuter should be based on the risks and benefits specific to your pet and their overall health.
+Deciding when to spay or neuter dogs or cats should be based on the risks and benefits specific to your pet and their overall health.
 Discussing these issues with a veterinarian you trust will help you be a confident advocate for your pet's health and well-being—who just happens to be a responsible pet owner, too.

-Spay and Neuter: Price vs. Value
+Cat and Dog Neuter or Spay: Price vs. Value

-If the debate over when to spay or neuter isn’t enough, there’s also the worry you feel when a family member has surgery.
+If the debate over when to spay or neuter dogs and cats isn’t enough, there’s also the worry you feel when a family member has surgery.
 This overload of emotion and information leads many pet owners to decide where to spay or neuter their pet based on the simplest possible measure: price.

 It’s been said that price is what you pay, but value is what you get.
 Value starts with an individualized care plan for a spay or neuter.
 It also includes: